The Vortex SmartWinch

 Can it Step Tow?

 We have already tested it for step-towing and it was a perfect success.
-I personally two-step towed to 500m in light winds with launching with only 500m of line out.
+I personally two-step step-towed to 500m in light winds with launching with only 500m of line out.
+I have also towed up to well over 3000' step-towing with it as well.

 However, step-towing has A LOT of risks and shouldn't be attepted without proper training and starting very conservatively.
 Our students often step-tow before even earning their H2 rating so pilots of all levels CAN step-tow successfully but if you have never towed behind a stationary winch, you owe it to yourself to learn to do that first on a single-surface glider before attempting step-towing.
 We would recommend doing 20 full-tension "straight tows" (non-step-towing) before considering step-towing.